SagarAhir/RNCustomTemplate/README.md

 ## Getting Started

+1. To create a new React Native project with a custom template, run the above command.
+Replace {YOUR_PROJECT_NAME} with your desired project name
-1. Clone this repository.
+2. Clone this repository.
-2. Navigate to the project directory.
+3. Navigate to the project directory.
-3. Install dependencies using `npm install` or `yarn install`.
+4. Install dependencies using `npm install` or `yarn install`.
-4. Start your development server using `npm start` or `yarn start`.
+5. Start your development server using `npm start` or `yarn start`.
-5. Run `npm run android`,`npm run ios` or `yarn android`, `yarn ios`
+6. Run `npm run android`,`npm run ios` or `yarn android`, `yarn ios`
-6. Happy coding!
+7. Happy coding!

 ## Folder Structure